Your tent can make or break your camping experience, whether you’re spending a few days or weeks outdoors.

-The strength and resilience of tent fabric is measured in a few ways, and can be affected by multiple variables.
+The strength and resilience of tent fabric are measured in a few ways and can be affected by multiple variables.

-But as a base rule, if you see a large Denier number (which could look like 80D, 100D, etc) that fabric is likely more dense, and as a result, stronger.
+But as a base rule, if you see a large Denier number (which could look like 80D, 100D, etc.) that fabric is likely dense, and as a result, stronger.